LaurentOngaro/grav-plugin-autoseo/README.md

 # [Grav](http://getgrav.org) AutoSEO

-AutoSEO is a plugin for Grav with which you can fill automatically the description and keywords metadata of a page using its content.
+AutoSEO is a plugin for Grav with which you can fill automatically the description and keyword metadata of a page using its content.

-If the plugin is enabled and **the description and keywords metadata of the page are not manually filled** (i.e. the page headers contains some metadata fields), the plugin will use the first words of the page content to fill the description metadata and its categories and tags to fill the keywords metadata.
+If the plugin is enabled and **the description and keyword metadata of the page are not manually filled** (i.e. the page headers contains some metadata fields), the plugin will use the first words of the page content to fill the description metadata and its categories and tags to fill the keyword metadata.

 ## Installation